evansims/evansims/DEPLOY.md

 - Enable readers to interact with your content from their preferred platform

 The ActivityPub service:
-- Runs on port 8080 (internally)
+- Runs on port 8080 (internally, accessed via Caddy proxy)
 - Shares the same database as Ghost
 - Uses the official pre-built image from GitHub Container Registry (ghcr.io/tryghost/activitypub:edge)
 - Handles all federation protocols and interactions
+- Accessed via `/.ghost/activitypub/*` paths

 **Important Notes**:
 - ActivityPub is currently in beta and may have limited functionality
 - The "edge" tag provides the latest development version
+- All traffic is routed through Caddy, which provides HTTP/2 support
-- Ensure Dokploy routes federation endpoints (/.well-known/*, /actor/*, etc.) to the ActivityPub service on port 8080
+- Federation endpoints are automatically proxied to the correct service

 ### Mastodon Redirects